 Priorities and objectives

 Writing priorities and managing objectives within your Check-in allows you to identify and track progress on your work goals, as well as share your progress with your manager on a regular basis.
-At the beginning of each reporting period, you're encouraged to set three priorities.
+At the beginning of each Check-in period, you're encouraged to set approximately three priorities.
 When your manager reviews your Check-in, they'll be able to see which tasks you prioritized that week and whether or not you completed them.
 When updating your objective statuses throughout the week, we recommend leaving comments for your manager about the evolution of your goals.
 Give them some insight into what's working and what's not.

 You'll be asked to answer questions on your Check-in.
-These questions can be company-wide questions that your company admins or leaders create, questions that your manager asks you, or questions that are asked to a group (link to groups) you are a member of.
+These questions can be company-wide questions that your account administrators create, questions that your manager asks to only you, or questions that are asked to a group you are a member of.
 Your manager will read and respond to your answers.
 The answers will also be available to anyone who can view your Check-in, unless you make them private.

 Once you've submitted your Check-in and your manager has reviewed it, both of you can push the most important topics into your 1-on-1 agenda, pre-populating and organizing the most pressing talking points to review when you sit down and chat.
 Adding answers to your 1-on-1 agenda will ensure highly effective conversations with your manager.

 Since you've already checked in, you can have meaningful 1-on-1 time with your manager to focus on priorities.
 Concentrate on what matters most like prioritizing specific roadblocks and challenges without wasting valuable face time on status updates.
-If action needs to be taken around your talking points, go ahead and add an action item to your agenda, as well.
-You are able to assign action items to either yourself or your manager—depending on who is responsible for its completion.
+If actions need to be taken around your talking points, go ahead and add an action item to your 1-on-1 agenda.
+You're able to assign action items to either yourself or your manager—assign action items based on who is responsible for completion.